-Patient 3A 30-year-old woman is scheduled to undergo elective surgery for the removal of a large ovarian cyst.
+A 30-year-old woman is scheduled to undergo elective surgery to remove a large ovarian cyst.
 Comorbidities include anemia from menorrhagia and type II diabetes treated with metformin.
 She is a non-smoker, an occasional social drinker, and has a BMI of 42.
 This patient would be assigned ASAPS Class 3.

-Patient 4A 70-year-old woman is scheduled to undergo an emergency laparoscopic appendectomy.
+A 70-year-old woman is scheduled to undergo an emergency laparoscopic appendectomy.
 Comorbidities include severe COPD as a consequence of a life-long smoking habit, morbid obesity (BMI 46), and type II diabetes.
 She gets short of breath walking more than a few meters.
 This patient would be assigned ASAPS Class 4E.

-Patient 5A 55-year-old man is scheduled for emergency repair of a ruptured abdominal aortic aneurysm.
+A 55-year-old man is scheduled for emergency repair of a ruptured abdominal aortic aneurysm.
 He is brought to the operating room with CPR in progress due to asystole.
 He had been intubated earlier in the Emergency Department without the need for any drugs.
 This patient would be assigned ASAPS Class 5E as he would not be expected to survive beyond the next 24 hours with or without surgery.

-Patient 6A 25-year-old man sustained a severe head injury in a motorcycle accident.
+A 25-year-old man sustained a severe head injury in a motorcycle accident.
 He was not wearing a helmet.
 After a neurosurgical decompression procedure and numerous other interventions in the intensive care unit, it is clear that there is no hope for recovery.
 He is unresponsive to all noxious stimulation.
-Testing for brain death is carried out according to the American Academy of Neurology guidelines for Brain Death Determination reveals a complete absence of central nervous system function, and his family agrees to make his organs available for transplantation.
+Testing for brain death is carried out according to the American Academy of Neurology guidelines for Brain Death Determination, which reveals a complete absence of central nervous system function.
+His family agrees to make his organs available for transplantation.
 This patient would be assigned ASAPS Class 6.